open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 Use the rate of `otelcol_processor_dropped_spans > 0` and
 `otelcol_processor_dropped_metric_points > 0` to detect data loss.
 Depending on
-your project's requirements, select a minimal time window before alerting begins to avoid notifications for small losses that are within the desired reliability range and not considered outages.
+your project's requirements, select a narrow time window before alerting begins to avoid notifications for small losses that are within the desired reliability range and not considered outages.